 If you are reading this post on how to keep raccoons away from chickens let me be the first to say I am sorry.
 Because it likely means you probably had an incident and that is not fun to deal with.

 Raccoons look cute and cuddly but they are far from it.
-They are nasty little critters and good at getting into a lot of different situations.
+They are nasty little critters and are good at getting into a lot of different situations.

-🦝Raccoon attacks will happen when you least expect it.
+Raccoon attacks will happen when you least expect it.
 It’s not a matter of if but when.
 It’s kind of the fact of life with chickens to be totally honest.
 They are number one on pretty much every predator’s favorite meal list.

 Knock on wood we have gone over 3 years without losing chickens to raccoons.
 And I’m going to share the top things we’ve done to prevent them from eating our chickens.
 Also, some things that you need to keep an eye out for when you are setting up your coop to prevent a serious raccoon problem.